retroelec/T-HMI-C64/README.md

 - no SID emulation (and no plans to do this)
 - no tape/disk drive emulation
-- Android app: implement Commodore key, CTRL key, RESTORE key
-- Android app: "beatify" app (extra screens like the "virtual joystick" screen are pretty ugly)
 - some VIC registers are not implemented (yet): $d01b
-- some VIC registers are only partly implemented (yet): $d011 (bit 3+4), $d016 (bit 3)
+- some VIC registers are only partly implemented (yet): $d011 (bit 3+4)
 - some CIA registers are not implemented (yet): $d[c|d]02, $d[c|d]03, $d[c|d]08, $d[c|d]09, $d[c|d]0a, $d[c|d]0b,
 - some CIA registers are only partly implemented (yet): $dc0d (bit 2), $dc0e (bit 7), $dc0f (bit 7)
 - not all "illegal" opcodes of the 6502 CPU are implemented yet
+- Android app: implement Commodore key, CTRL key, RESTORE key
+- Android app: "beautify" app (extra screens like the "virtual joystick" screen are pretty ugly)
-- code cleanup is necessary
+- Android app: code cleanup is necessary
-- some games are not running properly
+- some games have graphic errors
 - some games are not working at all

 ### Games